sourcegraph/sourcegraph-public-snapshot/doc/user/campaigns.md

 }
 ```

-## Usage
+## Creating campaigns

 There are two types of campaigns:

 - Manual campaigns to which you can manually add changesets (pull requests) and track their progress.
 - Campaigns created from a set of patches.
 With the `src` CLI tool, you can not only create the campaign from an existing set of patches, but you can also _generate the patches_ for a number of repositories.

-### Creating a manual campaign
+## Creating a campaign manually

 1. Go to `/campaigns` on your Sourcegraph instance and click on the "New campaign" button
 2. Fill in a name for the campaign and a description
 3. Create the campaign
 4. Track changesets by adding them to the campaign through the form on the Campaign page

-### Creating a campaign from a set of patches
+## Creating a campaign using the src CLI

-**Required**: The [`src` CLI tool](https://github.com/sourcegraph/src-cli).
-Make sure it is setup to point at your Sourcegraph instance by setting the `SRC_ENDPOINT` environment variable.

-Short overview:
+If you have not already, first [install](https://github.com/sourcegraph/src-cli), [set up and configure](https://github.com/sourcegraph/src-cli#setup) the `src` CLI to point to your Sourcegraph instance.

+To create a campaign via the CLI:

-1. Create an `action.json` file that contains an action definition.
+1. Create an action JSON file (e.g. `action.json`) that contains an action definition
 1. _Optional_: See repositories the action would run over: `src actions scope-query -f action.json`
 1. Create a set of patches by executing the action over repositories: `src actions exec -f action.json > patches.json`
 1. Save the patches in Sourcegraph by creating a campaign plan based on these patches: `src campaign plan create-from-patches < patches.json`
 1. Create a campaign from the campaign plan: `src campaigns create -branch=<branch-name> -plan=<plan-ID-returned-by-previous-command>`

-Read on for the longer version.
+Read on detailed steps and documentation.

-> **Note about scalability**: the patches are generated on the machine on which the `src` CLI tool is being run.
-That means archives of the repositories in a campaign have to be downloaded from your Sourcegraph instance to the local machine.
-We're working on remote execution of campaign actions.
-For now feel free to use a bigger machine, possibly closer to your Sourcegraph instance so that downloading archives of repositories is faster, and use the `-j` parameter to tune the number of parallel jobs being executed.
+## Where to best run campaigns

+The patches for a campaign are generated on the machine where the `src` CLI is executed, which in turn, downloads zip archives and runs each step against each repository.
+For most usecases we recommend that `src` CLI should be run on a Linux machine with considerable CPU, RAM, and network bandwidth to reduce the execution time.
+Putting this machine in the same network as your Sourcegraph instance will also improve performance.

+Another factor affecting execution time is the number of jobs executed in parallel, which is by default the number of cores on the machine.
+This can be adjusted using the `-j` parameter.

+To make it simpler for customers, we're [working on remote execution of campaign](https://github.com/sourcegraph/src-cli/pull/128) of campaign actions and would love your feedback.

-#### Defining an action
+## Defining an action

 The first thing we need is a definition of an "action".
-An action is what produces a patch and describes what commands or Docker containers to run over which repositories.

-> **Note**: At the moment only two `"type"`s of steps are supported: `"docker"` and `"command"`.
+An action contains a list of steps to run in each repository returned by the results of the `scopeQuery` search string.

+There are two types of steps: `docker` and `command`.
 See `src actions exec -help` for more information.

-Here is an example defintion of an action:
+Here is an example of a multi-step action definition using the `docker` and `command` types:

 ```json
 {